UTokyo-ICEPP/qc-workbook/source/en/vqc_machine_learning.md

 ansatz.decompose().draw('mpl')
 ```

-### 測定とモデル出力<a id='susy_measurement'></a>
+### Measurement and Model Output<a id='susy_measurement'></a>

-測定やパラメータの最適化、コスト関数の定義も初歩的な例で用いたものとほぼ同じです。QiskitのVQCというクラスを用いるので、プログラムはかなり簡略化されています。
-The measurement and parameter optimization and the definition of the cost function are largely the same as those in the basic example above.
-We will use Qiskit's API, so the program itself will be greatly simplified.
+The measurement of quantum states, parameter optimization and the definition of the cost function are also largely the same as those used for the example above.
+Since we will use VQC class in Qiskit API, the program itself is greatly simplified.

-VQCクラスでは、特徴量マップと変分フォームを結合させ、入力特徴量とパラメータ値を代入し、測定を行い、目的関数を計算し、パラメータのアップデートを行う、という一連の操作を内部で行なってしまいます。測定を行うのに使用するのはSamplerというクラスで、これはEstimatorと同様の働きをしますが、後者が観測量の期待値を計算するのに対し、前者はすべての量子ビットをZ基底で測定した結果のビット列の確率分布を出力します。VQCではこの分布を利用して分類を行います。今回は2クラス分類なので、入力の各事象に対して、q0の測定値が0である確率が、それが信号事象である確率（モデルの予測）に対応します。
+In vhe VQC class, all the steps described above, i.e, creation of feature map and variational form, substituting input data and parameter values, measuring the generated state, calculating the objective function and updating the parameters, are done internally.
+The measurement is performed using the Sampler class.
+The function of this class is similar to the Estimator class, but there is a difference: the latter computes the expectation value of an observable, but the former calculates the probability distribution of bit-strings obtained by measuring all the qubits in $Z$ basis.
+The VQC uses htis distribution for the classification task.
+What we deal here is two class classification, so the probability of measuring 0 on the first qubit for each input event corresponds to the probability of this event to be signal (model prediction).

 ```{code-cell} ipython3
 ---